 - There are no requirements as far as hours per day or per year a child must learn at home.

 Funding: Ontario offers no funding to parents for homeschooling.

 Prince Edward Island

 Overview: One of the smaller provinces in Canada, Prince Edward Island saw a rather large increase in homeschooling between 2007 and 2014–68.5%!
 Granted, that’s a difference between 54 students in 2007 and 91 students in 2014.
 But considering the province’s population, it’s still an impressive rate.
+And during the COVID year, the homeschool population in PEI reached 555–and remained fairly steady in 2021-22 at 474.
 Similar to its much larger cousin, Ontario, PEI is fairly lax with its homeschooling rules and regulations.